Set It Off (band): Touring

-Set It Off has currently played in over 22 tours.
-Set It Off was also accompanied on tour by merchandise manager, Marshall Travers, and tour manager, Andrew Cramb.
-Cramb attended private school with several members of the band and had been on tour with the band since 2009.
-However, Cramb backed down from this position after graduating college.
+Up to November 2011, Set It Off played in over 19 tours.
 In 2013, Set It Off toured Europe with Yellowcard.
 In that same year, Set It Off supported Tonight Alive on its UK tour in October, along with Decade.
-The band played Warped Tour 2013 on dates 6/15-7/3 and 7/6-8/4 and played with Candy Hearts, State Champs, William Beckett, and We Are The in Crowd during WATIC's Reunion Tour in spring of 2014.
+The band played Warped Tour 2013 on dates 6/15-7/3 and 7/6-8/4 and played with Candy Hearts, State Champs, William Beckett, and We Are the In Crowd during WATIC's Reunion Tour in spring of 2014.
 The band also co-headlined the Come Alive Tour with Our Last Night, featuring Stages & Stereos and Heartist; supported Black Veil Brides and Falling in Reverse on the Black Mass Tour; and, beginning in February 2015, the group began its first USA headliner, The Glamour Kills Spring Break Tour, with support from Against The Current, As It Is, and Roam.
 The band played the entirety of the 2015 Vans Warped Tour.
 The band also played on the Rise of the Runaways Tour (January and February 2015), through various continents, with Crown the Empire and Alive Like Me.

-Set It Off began a UK/Europe tour in May 2015, with stops in Belgium, France, Germany, the Netherlands and the United Kingdom.
-From March 1 to March 28, 2016, Set It Off went on 'The Fight For Something Tour' with fellow band Tonight Alive and played the entirety of the 2016 Vans Warped Tour, except for the first show in Anchorage, Alaska.
+From March 1 to March 28, 2016, Set It Off went on the Fight for Something Tour with Tonight Alive, and played the entirety of the 2016 Vans Warped Tour, except for the first show in Anchorage, Alaska.
 The band had since toured supporting Simple Plan and Sleeping With Sirens for some time after.
 This year, Set It Off went on their first headline tour from January 16 to February 16.
 Later, the band played at Vans Warped Tour, the last one ever, on July 27 in Mansfield, MA; July 28 in Wantagh, NY; and August 3 in Orlando, FL.
-As of January 2020, the band is headline-touring in the United States and Canada.
+In January and February 2020, the band headline-toured in the United States and Canada.
 In March 2020 they supported Japanese rock band ONE OK ROCK along with Brisbane-based band Stateside on the Australian leg of their Eye of the Storm world tour.